KartheekLade/kartheeklade.github.io/_posts/2021-02-03-CANBus-Introduction.md

 For example in a computer network connected with Ethernet the {CSMA/CD} carrier sense, multiple access with collision detection will be In charge if there is a collision it stops the transmission of data and starts again after some time.

 The CAN bus network arbitration is more like an updated version of Ethernet’s network arbitration.
-Non-Destructive collision detection makes it easier.
+Non Destructive collision detection makes it easier.
 In the case of two messages are pushed into the network at the same time one with the least arbitration ID will win over the other one and continues to transmit, now another one will wait for some time and starts transmitting again.

 the least arbitration ID denotes the message’s priority which is decided by the designer at the time of Designing the network, Message priority is very important in the case of an autonomous car, like the intrusion detection message should reach the breaking system ASAP within milliseconds.